khibino/haskell-relational-record/index.md

 ### <a name="what-is-hrr"></a> What is HRR?

-Haskell Relational Record (HRR) is a query generator based on typed relational algebra and correspondence between SQL value lists and Haskell record types, which provide programming interfaces to Relational DataBase Managemsnt Systems (RDBMS).
+Haskell Relational Record (HRR) is a query generator based on typed relational algebra and correspondence between SQL value lists and Haskell record types, which provide programming interfaces to Relational DataBase Management Systems (RDBMS).

 - Abstracted - relations are expressed as high level expressions and they are translated into SQL statements.
 Drivers are provided for DB2, PostgreSQL, SQLite, MySQL, Microsoft SQL Server and OracleSQL.
 - Type safe - SQL statements produced by HRR are guaranteed to be valid if the Haskell code compiles.
 Even the types of placeholders are propagated.